 Language of instruction

-The main ambition of the Symposium Series is to improve scientific interaction and networking between the different groups at the Centre for Cancer Biomarkes (CCBIO).
+The main ambition of the Symposium Series is to improve scientific interaction and networking between researchers.

-Moreover the symposia will be an arena where the PhD candidates will gain experience with oral presentations, academic discussions and scientific thinking.
-Participants will be able to exchange technical expertise, experience and practice with the aim of improving the scientific quality for all.
+Moreover, the symposia will be an arena where the PhD candidates will gain experience with oral presentations, academic discussions, and scientific thinking.
+Participants will be able to exchange technical expertise, experience and practice, with the aim of improving scientific quality of their work.

-- Conduct a scientific presentation (about own methods and problems of discussion).
+- Conduct a scientific presentation (about own methods and identified problems).

-- Analyze, give a systematic account of, and give an independent assesment of new knowledge that has arisen from one´s own project work.
+- Independent analysis and assessment of newly gained knowledge from one´s own project work.

-- Be able to identify, analyze and discuss the most central and relevant findings from own work.
+- Be able to identify, analyse and discuss the most central and relevant findings from own work.

-- Can handle complex academic issues and challenge established knowledge and practice in the field.
+- Handling complex academic issues and challenge established knowledge and practice in the field.